6 Questions To Ask Your Wedding Day Florist

-Finding the right vendors for your wedding can be one of the hardest things you’ll do in the planning phase.
-You want your day to be perfect and finding the right people to help you achieve that takes a lot of time and prep, today we wanted to help ease the stress of choice for you when it comes to florists.
+Finding the right vendors for your wedding can be one of the hardest things you'll do in the planning phase.
+You want your day to be perfect, and finding the right people to help you achieve that takes a lot of time and preparation.
+We wanted to help ease the stress of choice for you when it comes to florists.
 These are the questions you should always ask your potential florist in advance.

-There’s a few details that we’d suggest you lock in prior to organising your wedding day florals.
-Firstly, you’ll want to ensure that you’ve taken the steps to lock in your wedding ceremony and/or reception venues so that you’ll be able to discuss what you’ll truly need with the florist.
-Secondly, having a finalised idea for your wedding gown is important so that you can match your flowers with your gown (and overall theme!).
-Once you have these locked in, you’ll want to start speaking, or meeting, with florists for your big day.
+There are a few details that we'd suggest you lock in before organizing your wedding day florals.
+Firstly, you'll want to ensure that you've taken steps to lock in your wedding ceremony and reception venues so that you'll be able to discuss what you'll truly need with the florist.
+Secondly, having a finalized idea for your wedding gown is essential so that you can match your flowers with your dress (and overall theme!).
+Once you have these locked in, you'll want to start speaking or meeting with florists for your big day.

 6 Questions to ask your wedding day florist:

 The most important question you'll have to start with is ensuring the florist will be available to provide their services on your wedding date.
 Many florists find themselves booked out long in advance, so you'll want to be sure they have open slots on your wedding day before you ask any other questions to avoid wasting anyone's time.